meghanakoturi/Infinity_learn_GCP_documentation/README.md

 - You're not using this domain for any current HTTPS services.

 - You've replaced it with a new authorization or certificate.

+# Managed Instance Group with Load Balancer

+1. Create a VM & Generate Custom Image

+Go to: Compute Engine > VM Instances.

+Launch a new VM (e.g., install your app, configure it).

+Create an image from that VM:

+Go to Disks > click the boot disk.

+Click "Create Image".

+Name: srewebsite-image

+Scope: Regional

+Source disk: The boot disk of the app-configured VM.

+Click Create.

+2. Create Instance Template

+Go to Compute Engine > Instance Templates.

+Click Create Instance Template.

+Fill details:

+Name: template-srewebsite

+Region: asia-south1 (Mumbai)

+Boot disk: Use the custom image srewebsite-image

+Network tag: web (or tag used in your firewall)

+Network interfaces:

+VPC: Shared VPC

+External IP: None

+(Optional) Add startup script / metadata if needed.

+Click Create.

+3. Create Managed Instance Group (MIG)

+Go to Compute Engine > Instance Groups.

+Click Create Instance Group.

+Choose:

+Name: mig-srewebsite

+Type: Managed

+Location: Single zone or Multi-zone (your choice)

+Instance template: template-srewebsite

+Configure:

+Autoscaling: Enable if required (set min/max instances)

+Port mapping: e.g., http = 80

+Click Create.

+4. Connect MIG to Load Balancer

+If you already have a Load Balancer, edit it and add the MIG.
+Otherwise, create a new HTTP(S) Load Balancer as previously described.

+To edit an existing Load Balancer:
+Go to Network services > Load balancing.

+Click on your Load Balancer (srewebsite-alb) and click Edit.

+Go to Backend Configuration > Click Add Backend.

+Backend Service:

+Name: backend-mig-srewebsite

+Backend type: Instance Group

+Instance Group: Select mig-srewebsite

+Port name: http or web (same as exposed by your app)

+Protocol: HTTP

+Add health check:

+Protocol: HTTP

+Port: 80

+Path: /index.html

+Save & update the load balancer.

+🎯 Result

+Your Managed Instance Group will:

+Auto-heal failed VMs.

+Scale based on traffic (if enabled).

+Be served behind a secure HTTPS Load Balancer, using the certificate you created earlier.